 “…the songs are witty and dark… Highly recommended!” –Fringereview (Intl.)

-The required materials for Thanks A Lot – My Gratitusical! include:
+The Authorized Materials/Rehearsal Package for Thanks A Lot – My Gratitusical! includes: